shivamdamani/Chess-Analysis/README.md

 Exploratory Analysis
 ----
-1. **The different types of games played over the period:** Chess has 3 formats based on length: bullet games (1 or 2 minutes long), blitz games (3 to 14 minutes) and standard (more than 15 minutes)
+1. **The different types of games played over the period:** Chess has 3 formats based on length: bullet games (1 or 2 minutes long), blitz games (3 to 14 minutes) and standard (more than 15 minutes).

 ![mode distribution](https://user-images.githubusercontent.com/39181870/118170798-29640d80-b448-11eb-9604-f71923963b9f.png)

-Blitz games are slightly more popular, due to the short attention span of internet chess players!
-This analysis shows a greater popularity in more recent game files.
+Blitz games are slightly more popular, due to the short attention span of internet chess players.
+This analysis shows a greater popularity in faster games in more recent game files.

 2. **The outcomes of all the games in this period:** Comparing the  sides which came out victorious.

 ![result distribution](https://user-images.githubusercontent.com/39181870/118170803-29fca400-b448-11eb-91b7-263c78ac4b96.png)

 Since white plays first, white always has a small advantage over black.
 This is clear from the above image.
-The few draws implies that online chess players play out drawn positions until one of the sides resigns.
+The few draws implies that online chess players play out drawn positions until one of the sides resigns or blunders.

-3. **Game termination types:** The game ends in 4 ways - Normally(Win/Loss or Draw), time forfeit, cheating or abandonment.
+3. **Game termination types:** The game ends in 4 ways - normally (Win/Loss or Draw), time forfeit, cheating or abandonment.

 ![termination distribution](https://user-images.githubusercontent.com/39181870/118170805-2a953a80-b448-11eb-9b5b-6d51f9755b34.png)